Sign up for email updates

 Mike has taken on roles in a number of All-Party Parliamentary Groups on issues where he takes a particular interest.
 These include chairing the group on road passenger transport and being an officer on groups covering learning disabilities, the West Midlands economy, local economic growth, urban transport, education governance, global education for all, the furniture industry and beer & brewing.

-Mike serves on the House of Commons EU Scrutiny Committee, looking at new proposals for laws, budgets and trade agreements coming out of Brussels – an important role as we prepare for Brexit.
+Mike served on the House of Commons EU Scrutiny Committee, looking at new proposals for laws, budgets and trade agreements coming out of Brussels – an important role as we prepare for Brexit- before becoming a Parliamentary Private Secretary (an upaid role) at the Department for International Trade.
+Since July, he has served as the Parliamentary Private Secretary to the Home Secretary, Priti Patel, as she has worked to delliver on the Government's commitment to recruit 20,000 extra police officers, tighten our borders, and improve our national security.